dxos/dxos/docs/design/halo-spec.md

   Authorized Devices write `Device Auth` authorization messages to their corresponding feed and Devices present authentication messages when joining the swarm.
   However, Credentials ***are*** written to the HALO so that they can be presented to ECHO Spaces to demonstrate a chain of trust for authorized Devices (see below).

+> The store being encrypted implies that there must be an encryption key either from a user or from the platform (e.g., secure storage on apple devices)
+> FeedAdmit credential should be issued by the new device.
+An existing device would record it in it's feed without adding a signature.
+> Confused about DeviceAuth vs DeviceAdmit which one of them is for one-time session auth and which one is written to the feed?
+The diagram shows admit messages.
+Does it need > to get updated?

 #### 4.1.8.
 Circles